MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/overview.md

 <!--7774961-->

-To get the latest information for the Configuration Manager PowerShell module, use the [Update-Help](/powershell/module/microsoft.powershell.core/update-help) cmdlet.
-Starting in November 2020, this content is the same as what's published on docs.microsoft.com for the [ConfigurationManager module](/powershell/module/configurationmanager/).
+Starting in version 2010, to get the latest information for the Configuration Manager PowerShell module, use the [Update-Help](/powershell/module/microsoft.powershell.core/update-help) cmdlet.
+This content is the same as what's published on docs.microsoft.com for the [ConfigurationManager module](/powershell/module/configurationmanager/).

 The computer on which you run this cmdlet needs internet access, specifically `pshelpprod.blob.core.windows.net`.
 Then run the following command: